 As hard as it can feel, we need to plan out things to do and follow through even if we don’t feel like it.
 The depression is not us and doesn’t deserve to call the shots.
 For people who are accustomed to long bouts with depression, they will have to relearn a process for living.
 The depression will have a more stubborn way of holding on.

 Finally, we will likely have to make some difficult choices.
 In the case of our example, we will likely have to accept the end of the relationship, accept the choices of our partner and how we may have contributed to the problem, forgive them and then begin building a life without them.
 When things don’t go as we hoped, we need to be strong and make new choices.
 Having a relationship with God in these times is essential and comforting.

 So let’s review how we face the ongoing depression or even one that has settled in.
 First and always, we should realize and honor that there are feelings in us that have been ignored.
-Make time, sooner than later, to meditate and find out what is going on in you.
-If you can’t make sense of it and the inner landscape is too confusing, get to your teacher if you have one and ask for help.
+Make time daily to meditate and find out what is going on in you.
+If you can’t make sense of it and the inner landscape is too confusing, talk with your teacher if you have one and ask for help.
 If you don’t have one, immediately pray to God and ask for the Light to show up what is going on in you.
 With prayer, there is never cause for despair.

 Remember that anger isn’t the final emotion, and that there is always something underneath anger that happened first.
 Generally we get hurt and then quickly jump to other emotions like anger and sadness.
 When these emotions go nowhere, we begin to entertain despair which is a thought process that starts the depression.
 We feel trapped, that there is no way out and thus we fall into a depressed state where nothing moves.